9/27/25

 Let’s talk about something we all do but barely admit—shitting.
 Yep, your poop can actually spill the tea on your gut health, diet, and even lifestyle habits.
 Ever wondered why some turds float like a boat while others sink like a rock, or why some are black, light brown, or streaked with blood?
 Don’t worry—you’re not the only one staring at your own crap wondering what the hell is going on.

 In this post, we’re going to decode your poop like a boss.
 From shape, color, and consistency to the weird little things your gut is trying to tell you, we’ll cover it all.
-Think of this as your fun, no-BS guide to understanding your bathroom business—because knowing your shit isn’t just enlightening, it’s damn entertaining too.
+This is your fun, no-BS guide to understanding your bathroom business—because knowing your shit isn’t just enlightening, it’s damn entertaining too.

 Why Poop Floats or Sinks?